HackUnit/HackUnit/README.md

 and an "Essentials" guide on **Blockchain** through that resource.

 I'm caught between wanting to be a fullstack developer, or DevOps, or maybe something else.
 All of it seems so fascinating.
 Except technical support.
 I'd rather code and never have to explain how to reset a password to someone who is incredibly fed up and thinks technology is the worst thing to happen since ever and is making it very clear they feel that way and in actuality they are being stubborn and wasting both our times....
-Sorry, the customer service PTSD is kicking in...
+Sorry, the customer service PTSD is kicking in...-->

 I've become very interested in Web3 and Blockchain.
 Also, the Rust language looks incredibly cool.
 If anything, even if it doesn't go anywhere I love being a jack of all trades.
 Maybe to a detriment, but I hate not knowing something.